Leah is a published writer with a passion for criminal profiling and watching and reviewing movies.

 Police were shocked to find out that the wheelchair-ridden girl could walk.
 They were even more surprised to discover that she was not thirteen.
 She was, in fact, 23 years old.
 Gypsy was also not sick.
 Everything DeeDee had said was a lie.
 Gypsy told the police, while in interrogation, that DeeDee abused her physically and mentally.

-Family members started to speak out saying that no one had heard from DeeDee in years.
-She moved around from place to place, using her daughter's feigned illnesses to collect social security, take trips to Disney World, see Miranda Lambert live and more.
+Family members started to speak out, saying that no one had heard from DeeDee in years.
+She moved around from place to place, using her daughter's feigned illnesses to collect social security, take trips to Disney World, see Miranda Lambert live, and more.
 All of these trips were funded by the Make a Wish foundation.
-The Blanchardes even got a house for free courtesy of Habitats for Humanity after DeeDee told her story of how they lost everything after Hurricane Katrina hit their house in New Orleans.
+The Blanchards even got a house for free, courtesy of Habitats for Humanity, after DeeDee told her story of how they lost everything after Hurricane Katrina hit their house in New Orleans.
 Not to mention she had been arrested in the past for fraud.

-The more people they talked to, the more police started to realize this was a bizarre and very rare case.
-DeeDee's stepmother told police that while DeeDee was living with them when she first gave birth to Gypsy, she had gotten sick.
+The more people they talked to, the more police started to realize that this was a bizarre and very rare case.
+DeeDee's stepmother told police that she had gotten sick while DeeDee was living with them after she gave birth to Gypsy.
 It was discovered later that DeeDee was poisoning her stepmother's food.
 It also seemed that she had what experts call "Munchausen Syndrome by Proxy" [MSbP].

 All signs pointed to DeeDee having MSbP.
-Or maybe she was just a conartist who found a way to get everything she wanted without having to pay.
-With her dead, the world may never know.
-Although experts in the field started to say that she had clear symptoms.
+Or maybe she was just a con artist who found a way to get everything she wanted without having to pay.
+With her dead, the world may never know, though experts in the field started to say that she had clear symptoms.
 But what exactly is MSbP?

 Munchausen by Proxy is a complicated thing to explain.
-There is no set definition to this phenomenon, but each explanation has one thing in common.
-A caretaker, such as a nurse, or a parent purposely lie about their children being sick in order to gain attention through the sympathy of others.
+There is no set definition to this phenomenon, but each explanation has one thing in common: A caretaker, such as a nurse or a parent, purposely lies about their children being sick in order to gain attention through the sympathy of others.
 It is also believed to be a more extreme case of Munchausen Syndrome, where a person feels the need to make up things in order to get attention.
-They will go to extremes sometimes, however, including doing things to actually make the children sick.
+They will go to extremes sometimes, including doing things to actually make the children sick.

-There have been reports of these caretakers committing more deadly actions ranging from suffocating the child and saying they were not breathing to giving the child laxatives and taking them to the hospital saying the child is sick.
-Some caretakers have even poisoned their victims in order to receive the attention they gave.
+There have been reports of these caretakers committing more deadly actions, ranging from suffocating the child and saying they were not breathing to giving the child laxatives and taking them to the hospital saying the child is sick.
+Some caretakers have even poisoned their victims in order to receive the attention they crave.
 Cases also include exaggerating symptoms to make them more serious.
-For example, the caretaker may tell the doctor that the victim has been having trouble sleeping when in reality, there was only one incident of sleep trouble.
+For example, the caretaker may tell the doctor that the victim has been having trouble sleeping, when in reality there was only one incident of sleep trouble.

-On July 5, 2016, Gypsy Blancharde was found guilty of the murder of DeeDee Blancharde.
+On July 5, 2016, Gypsy Blanchard was found guilty of the murder of DeeDee Blanchard.
 Her sentence was ten years, the least amount of time allowed.
 Many people were outraged by the verdict.
 She had clearly been a victim of abuse.
 But she also orchestrated the cold-blooded murder of her mother.
 It was not an easy choice.

-Her boyfriend, who carried out the act itself, has not been tried yet as of the publishing of this article [July 2017].
-He has asked for a jury trial back in May and it has been granted.
+Her boyfriend, who carried out the act itself, was convicted of first-degree murder in 2018 and sentenced to life in prison in 2019.
 Godejohn's parents have described their son as being a follower and said that he may have not been aware of his actions.
 He has also been quoted as saying that he just wanted to help Gypsy.
-The trial has yet to happen yet, but it appears that the defense is going to say that he was manipulated into killing by Gypsy in order to "protect" her.
+During the sentencing, he stated that he was "blind in love."

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.